smarota17/JobTracker/README.md

 * Apache Maven 4.0.0

+We also used Vaadin's "Building Modern Web Applications with Spring Boot and Vaadin" [tutorial](https://vaadin.com/docs/latest/tutorial/overview) as a basic foundation for JobTracker.
+The source code can be found [here](https://github.com/vaadin/flow-crm-tutorial).
+The starter was modified to fit our purposes and needs.

 ## Features
 * Send reminder emails for upcoming dealines.
 * APIs from supported platforms:  Google careers, Indeed and Linkedin.